 Initial evaluation of a dog with a suspected bone tumor often includes: complete physical exam, blood tests, radiographs (of both the primary site and the lungs), and a biopsy.
 The biopsy can be incisional or excisional.
 An incisional biopsy is performed for diagnosis only.
 A small sample of the tumor is removed to determine the specific tumor type.
 An excisional biopsy involves removing the entire tumor, both for diagnostic as well as therapeutic purposes.
-The work-up and staging are important for two reasons: it is necessary to determine the tumor type and extent of the cancer, but also provides the clinician with information regarding the dog's general health and may identify concurrent medical or musculoskeletal problems, all of which may influence the treatment recommendations.
+The work-up and staging are important both to determine the tumor type and extent of the cancer, but also to provide the clinician with information regarding the dog's general health and identify concurrent medical or musculoskeletal problems, all of which may influence the treatment recommendations.